staabm/staabm.github.io/_posts/2024-01-01-phpstan-customizing.md

 ### PHPStan tailored to your needs

 Do you need help with PHPStan in some form?
-You can get me - one of the top contributors to PHPStan or related static analysis tooling - to support your team or projects.
+You can get me - one of the top contributors to PHPStan or related static analysis tooling - to support your team or project(s).

 As of now, I am available for hire to make the tooling fit your needs.